eantcal/mipos/README.md

 - Enter new directory (e.g. ``cd build``)
 - Run ``cmake .. && make``

-In ``build`` will be created several binaries.
+In ``build`` several binaries will be created with prefix ``example-``.
-For example, runnning ``./example-filesystem``, will be loaded mipos within a linux process, it will mount a disk image containing two files.
+For example, if you run ``./example-filesystem``, will be loaded mipos within a linux process, it will mount a disk image containing two files, as shown in the following demo:

-The following is an example of the output of some commands typed on mipos_cli to list and read one file of disk image.

 ```
 ~/repos/mipos/examples/build$ ./example-filesystem